 Australian employers face an increasing demand to reflect the diversity of our community.
 Many need to rely on their recruitment providers to help them achieve greater workforce diversity.
 So being equipped with Disability Confident Recruiter skills is essential.
 As one of Australia’s leading recruiters, HOBAN Recruitment is trusted to provide advice and educate clients in high-profile organisations regarding inclusive recruitment practices and in valuing each person for their unique abilities.

-Clicks and INDEX have recently partnered with Specialisterne to assist organisations interested in exploring the benefits of the neurodiverse community at some point in the future (no pressure, no short deadlines).
+Clicks and INDEX have partnered with Specialisterne to assist organisations interested in exploring the benefits of the neurodiverse community at some point in the future (no pressure, no short deadlines).
 This initiative is strongly aligned to the industry sector, and it is Clicks and INDEX’s vision to create a channel from job seeker identification to meaningful employment.
 The Front of Mind initiative is an addition to Clicks and INDEX’s commitment to the TechDiversity Foundation to amplify diversity awareness and inclusion within the IT industry through conversation, collaboration and action.

 If you’d like to learn more about Clicks and INDEX’s Front of Mind and other diversity and inclusion initiatives, please reach out to Sam Micich, Clicks General Manager, Operations here.

 If you’d like to learn more about HOBAN Recruitment’s Disability Confident Recruiter (DCR) Status, please reach out to Alison Watts, HOBAN CEO.